 Dubai is undoubtedly the hot destination for digital nomads and entrepreneurs.
 However, it also has its share of drawbacks, even under its heaven-on-earth exterior – geopolitics, democracy, climate, high cost of living… It’s ultimately a much more complex destination than the stereotypes it’s been given.
 Between tradition and modernity, expatriation to Dubai will undoubtedly be a unique experience in your life.
 Take your time to think about it and get the facts right before you take the plunge.
 The rest should be a breeze!

-If you would need more information on the healthcare system in Dubaï, please visit our dedicated country guide!
+If you would need more information on the healthcare system in Dubaï, please visit our dedicated country guide.
+If the Persian Gulf attracts you but you are still hesitating, you should know that expatriation to Oman is also on the increase

 To receive a personalised quote for Dubai, follow this link: